browne0/FactsOfToday/README.md

 * As a user I would like to see images from Wikipedia API on the tableview before opening the links.
 * As a user I would like to be able to choose to receive a daily event notification.
 * As a user I would like my date selection to persist until the next day.
+* As a user I would like to see the location an event took place on a map (for Wikipedia articles with the coordinates available)
 * As a user I would like to share information and links via Twitter.

 # Wireframe